Mailchimp

-Mailchimp, also known as Intuit Mailchimp, is a marketing automation platform and email marketing service.
+Mailchimp is a marketing automation and email marketing platform.
 "Mailchimp" is the trade name of its operator, Rocket Science Group, an American company founded in 2001 by Ben Chestnut and Mark Armstrong, with Dan Kurzius joining at a later date.

 History

 Mailchimp was launched in 2001.
-The platform was named after one of their most popular e-greetings card characters, and earned a few thousand dollars a month.
+The platform was named after one of their most popular e-greetings card characters, earning a few thousand dollars monthly.
 Mailchimp began as a paid service and added a freemium option in 2009.
 Within a year, its user base had grown from 85,000 to 450,000.
 By June 2014, it was sending over 10 billion emails per month on behalf of its users.
-According to the statistics, more than 600 million emails are sent through the platform every two days.
+More than 600 million emails are sent through the platform every two days.

-In 2016, Mailchimp was ranked No. 7 on the Forbes Cloud 100 list.
-In February 2017, the company was named one of Fast Company's Most Innovative Companies of 2017.
 In August 2017, it was reported that Mailchimp would be opening offices in Brooklyn and Oakland, California.

 In February 2019, Mailchimp acquired LemonStand, a smaller competitor.
-Mailchimp later announced its plans to shift from mail distribution to offering "a full marketing platform aimed at smaller organizations."
+Mailchimp later announced its plans to shift from mail distribution to offering a full marketing platform aimed at smaller organizations.
 This shift includes allowing customers to record and track customer leads within the platform, build landing pages and websites, and run ad retargeting advertisements on Facebook and Instagram.
-As part of this, Mailchimp acquired the London-based media and magazine company Courier Media, in March 2020, with the stated goal of international growth.
+As part of this, Mailchimp acquired the London based media and magazine company Courier Media in March 2020, with the stated goal of international growth.
 The magazine has a readership of 100,000 readers in more than 26 countries.

-With founders Armstrong and Chestnut starting the company without outside funding or plans to go public, and never bringing on any outside investors thereafter, Mailchip is considered to be an example of a successfully bootstrapped startup.
+With founders Armstrong and Chestnut starting the company without outside funding or plans to go public, and never bringing on any outside investors thereafter, Mailchimp is considered an example of a successfully bootstrapped startup.

 Acquisition by Intuit

-After turning down repeated acquisition offers for 20 years, Bloomberg reported on August 31, 2021, that Mailchip was talking with Intuit about being acquired.
+After turning down repeated acquisition offers for 20 years, Bloomberg reported on August 31, 2021, that Mailchimp was talking with Intuit about being acquired.
 On September 13, 2021, Intuit confirmed it would acquire Mailchimp for approximately $12 billion in cash and stock.
 On November 1, 2021, Intuit officially completed the acquisition for $5.7bn in cash, $6.3bn in common stock, and 573,000 restricted stock units.
+After the acquisition, Intuit changed the name of the platform to Intuit Mailchimp.